Debjoy10/pytorch_speech_features/README.md

 ## Uses

-* **Great for Intepretability experiments** - All audio processing operations can be performed and the results can be backpropagated to the original signal tensor.
+* **Great for Interpretability experiments** - All audio processing operations can be performed and the results can be backpropagated to the original signal tensor.
 * **Supports Hybrid Model Design** - Parametric operations at different stages of audio processing.

 [Example use](https://github.com/Debjoy10/pytorch_speech_features/blob/main/demo.ipynb)